daichiyoshimura/go-api-server/README.md

 - I'm trying to implement modular monolith in clean architecture.
 - This repository is just experimental.
-- Please open issue or pull request if you are interested.
+- Please open issue or pull request if you are interested in.

 ## Technical Stack